 To enable the collection of crash dumps on a Linux client-only node, consult your operating system documentation.
-The CXFS 6 Administration Guide for SGI InfiniteStorage contains a procedure for enabling crash dump collection on a server-capable administration node.
+The CXFS 6 Administrator Guide for SGI InfiniteStorage contains a procedure for enabling crash dump collection on a server-capable administration node.

-Slow Performance Due To Token Prefetch
+Slow Performance on Linux Due to Token Optimizations